-Elie Mystal: So here is why I am pissed off about today.
+Elie Mystal: So here is what I am pissed off about today.
 And it’s going to start off just like your normal home repair nightmare story, right?

 Joe Patrice: Fair enough.

 Elie Mystal: We had a plumbing clog over Thanksgiving, that required us to bring in some plumbers who found out that it was a deeper problem.
-It turns out there was a tree route in my main sewage line.
-They fixed the pipe, when they fixed the pipe they realized that we this other problem with the floor.
+It turns out there was a tree root in my main sewage line.
+They fixed the pipe.
+When they fixed the pipe they realized that we have this other problem with the floor.
 They started fixing the floor, they realized that we have mold under the floor.
-Like, it’s the classic cascade failure of I had a — I had a toilet flushing problem on the Friday after Thanksgiving, and two weeks later, I have no floor in my basement and I need to hire a mold mitigation.
+Like it’s the classic cascade failure of I had a toilet flushing problem on the Friday after Thanksgiving and two weeks later I have no floor in my basement and I need to hire a mold mitigation.
 So it’s that kind of like classic story.

-However, here is where the legal angle comes in, because as usual when it comes to the insurance company their idea is that their job is to screw you.
-It’s not that you have been paying for this insurance your whole life and now when there is finally a problem, now it’s their job to help; no, no, no, their job they think is to make sure that they don’t have to pay you a cent or as little as possible for the — despite the fact that you have been right.
-So we are on the floor, of course, you have to take time off-work, I’ve had to take time off-work, my wife had to take time off-work, for those playing along at home, my wife is the one who knows things and handles business issues in our house.
+However, here is where the legal angle comes in, because as usual when it comes to the insurance company, their idea is that their job is to screw you.
+It’s not that you have been paying for this insurance your whole life and now when there is finally a problem, now it’s their job to help; no, no, no, their job they think is to make sure that they don’t have to pay you a cent or as little as possible for the — despite the fact that — so we are on the — of course you have to take time off work, I have had to take time off work, my wife has had to take time off work, for those playing along at home, my wife is the one who knows things and handles business issues in our house, so she has had to take time off work.

-So she has had to take time off-work and so we are now — she is now calling the insurance company who is trying to argue that our policy which covers water damage in the basement in the event of a plumbing backup, doesn’t cover mold.
-In this weird way of like what do you think happens when water touches — like what do you think that was going to.
-So we are kind of going back and forth about like — trying to make sure that we get as much cover as possible, they are trying to argue that since we had mold they won’t cover the floor that had to be pulled up any way because of the plumbing damage.
+And so we are now — she is now calling the insurance company who is trying to argue that our policy, which covers water damage in the basement in the event of a plumbing backup, doesn’t cover mold.
+In this weird way of like what do you think happens when water touches — like what do you think that was going to, right?
+So we are kind of going back and forth about like trying to make sure that we get as much coverage as possible.
+They are trying to argue that since we had mold, they won’t cover the floor that had to be pulled up any way because of the plumbing damage.
 So that somehow the mold — not just that they won’t cover the mold remediation, but the mold actually obviates them from any responsibility whatsoever.
-And my wife and I are very kind of like professional, calm yet very strident way as disagreeing with this insurance woman.
+And my wife in her very kind of like professional, calm, yet very strident way is disagreeing with this insurance woman.

-But the misfortune that my wife has is that I happened to be listening on the phone, and at some point I just started saying very loudly, put her on speaker, put her on speaker, put her on speaker; she finally puts her on speakers and I say, ma’am, what is your name?
+But the misfortune that my wife has is that I happened to be listening on the phone, and at some point I just started saying very loudly, put her on speaker, put her on speaker, put her on speaker, and so she finally puts her on speakers and I say ma’am, what is your name?
 And the lady says, I told your wife my name already.
-I am like, yes, but you haven’t told me what is your name?
+I am like yes, but you haven’t told me, what is your name?
 And she is like, well, why is it so important all of a sudden?
 And I go, because I need to know who to name in my lawsuit, it is going to be State Farm and you.
-And you — I just — I have to go I went full like, I will sue State Farm out of fucking spite at this point and I am just enough of a lawyer and just enough of a platform to like make that problematic for you people.
-Before she was even willing to like realize that the person she really wanted to be talking to was my wife.
+And you — I just — I have to go — I went full like, I will sue State Farm out of fucking spite at this point and I am just enough of a lawyer and just enough of a — have just enough of a platform to like make that problematic for you people, before she was even willing to like realize that the person she really wanted to be talking to was my wife.

-Joe Patrice: Yeah, that’s what’s valuable, it is, you did the classic, yeah.
+Joe Patrice: Yeah, that’s what’s valuable, it’s the classic, yeah.

-Elie Mystal: So we are back into the, yes, they’ll pay for the floor and no, they won’t pay for them, and I think a lot of lawyers have probably seen this in their own home improvement situations, in their own.
-If you ever had dual movers or whatever there are some general class of people who will simply not respect and try to completely screw you over until you start threatening lawsuits even though you know as the actual lawyer that your suit would be —
+Elie Mystal: So we are back into the, yes, they will pay for the floor and no, they won’t pay for the mold.
+And I think a lot of lawyers have probably seen this in their own home improvement situations, in their own — if you have ever had to deal with movers or whatever, there are some general class of people who will simply not respect you and try to completely screw you over until you start threatening lawsuits even though you know as the actual lawyer that your suit would be —

 Joe Patrice: Probably going to lose.

-Elie Mystal: — was probably going to lose, Right?
-But they don’t know that, and you have to like go to the mattresses to actually start threatening to harass them with probably frivolous litigation.
+Elie Mystal: — was probably going to lose, right?
+But they don’t know that, and you have to like go to the 00:05:38 to actually start threatening to harass them with probably frivolous litigation.

 Joe Patrice: Fair enough.
-And this is why you fail.
+And this is why you failed.
 That would have gotten the mold, I am sure of it.

-So anyway, this is a good time for us to talk about getting paid.
-So, here we go.
-Today’s episode is brought to you by your goldfish, who is very mad at you and thinking about kicking up his castle and moving away, all because you are still at the office slogging through an endless stock review project.
+So anyway, this is a good time for us to talk about getting paid so here we go.
+Today’s episode is brought to you by your goldfish, who is very mad at you and thinking about picking up his castle and moving away, all because you are still at the office slogging through an endless stock review project.
 Make better decisions, keep your pet and work smarter with Logikcull, eDiscovery software that gets you started in minutes, scale up your practice.